Hi – a few folks wanted to know a bit more about my dissertation path. Here is the short answer:

 The first boss – Kyle Reed (in Denver, CO) – proprietor and small business owner – who was generous with his funds, creative with his leadership training, and in tune with discerning what each manager needed for motivation and perks.
 Complete inspiration!
 I stopped working for him because we relocated to FL (mom was having a kidney transplant), but I also see now that God was changing our path to give us more time together as a family.
 (God was weaning me from the world of work because the plan He had for our family involved positioning me to manage the home – and I am proud to be an available mom and wife.
 I miss the professional hours at times (but family life is even more rewarding – and being in school has fed me much!)
 Oh, and I do not want to get started on the “charged” topic about women working outside the home, but one thought for you to chew on pertains to the working woman described in Proverbs 31 - So while I believe that some situations are more ideal and have strengths – only God knows what each family needs and we all have to follow what He leads for jobs, the hats we wear, and what we do for work, etc.)

-Mary VanDoozer (Arvada, CO) is the other manager (and co-owner of a small business) that was inspiring to work for and with.
-As a young college student in the early 90′s, working under her “fair” leadership – and her life life-giving autonomy – well she showed that good leaders know when to delegate – but also know when to step in and work along side with!
+Mary VanDoozer (Arvada, CO) is the other manager (and now former small business owner) who was inspiring to work for and with.
+As a young college student in the early 90′s, working under her “fair” leadership – and with her life life-giving autonomy – well she showed that good leaders know when to delegate – but also know when to step in and work along side with!

 What is your study about?

-I am studying work motivation! (via the lens of Herzberg’s (1959) motivation-hrgiene theory – which is often misinterpreted, and Adams’ (1963) equity theory) and will be assessing the relationship between job rewards, equity sensitivity and creativity.
+I am studying work motivation! (via the lens of Herzberg’s (1959) motivation-hrgiene theory – which is often misinterpreted, and Adams’ (1963) equity theory).

 First, NCU had the I & O program that I wanted (So did U of R – but they were triple the price).
 Second, I needed/wanted online.
 Third, I wanted a non-religious school.
 This is not the time to talk about the Christian community, and how diverse it is these days – because as many of you know, I love my dear brothers and sisters in Christ, and I do not forsake the gathering with them that leads to fortification and strengthening- it is essential to have that -